Featured image of post Adding Azure Functions Support to a Devcontainer

 ]

-With that, I had a working environment fully loaded with Azure Functions Core Tools and the necessary Visual Studio Code extensions installed.
-Hope that helps, dear future reader!
+With that in place, I had a working dev container with Azure Functions Core Tools and the Visual Studio Code extensions I needed.

 References: